mui/material-ui/docs/data/material/components/tables/tables.md

 ## Unstyled

-If you would like to use an unstyled Table, you can use the primitive elements and enhance the table with the unstyled pagination as shown in the demo below.
+If you would like to use an unstyled Table, you can use the primitive HTML elements and enhance the table with the TablePaginationUnstyled component.

-{{"demo": "TableUnstyled.js"}}

-### Customized look and feel

-{{"demo": "TableCustomized.js"}}
+See the demos in the [unstyled table pagination docs](/base/react-table-pagination)

 ## Accessibility